a-rahimi/procams/procams/index.md

 points and missions with clear economic agendas, and that the soul of a product is irrelevant to them.
 To a first approximation, I’ll in fact claim exactly this.
-I think it’s a helpful mental model for product development and a less misleading one that the one engineers learn from exposing themsleves to the barrel-end of advertising or the popular press.
+I think it’s a helpful mental model for product development and a less misleading one that the one engineers learn from exposing themselves to the barrel-end of advertising or the popular press.

 The usual counter-argument against what I’m saying is that consumers do adopt